Danemm99/Airbus-Ship-Detection-Challenge/README.md

 ## Results

 Check the `submission.csv` file for the model's inference results.
-The result we got from `semantic-segmentation-unet-advanced-approach.ipynb` notebook, is the main solution for the task.
+The result we got from `submission.py` notebook, is the main solution for the task.

 ![image](https://github.com/geeeeenccc/WinstarsAI_task/assets/101811004/395742c0-4cc9-4488-9d83-fbd45e731609)